 The Most Expensive Comic Books

-For instance, a 1938 copy of Action Comics #1 sold in 2014 for $3.21 million on eBay.
+For instance, a 1938 copy of Action Comics #1 sold for $5.3 million in a private sale in 2022.
 Action Comics #1 featured the first appearance of Superman and cost 10 cents when it debuted.
 In addition to being vintage, the comic book is rare — only 100 or so copies exist.
 In fact, any first edition of a comic book series could be worth serious money.

 Coin collectors truly enjoy a valuable hobby.
 Depending on their rarity and condition, coins can be one of the best things to collect for investment.